awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       EOF
       ```

    1. Create the Amazon EKS cluster IAM role\.
 If necessary, preface `eks-cluster-role-trust-policy.json` with the path on your computer that you wrote the file to in the previous step\.
 The command associates the trust policy that you created in the previous step to the role\.
-To create an IAM role, the [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that is creating the role must be assigned the `iam:CreateRole` action \(permission\)\.
+To create an IAM role, the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that is creating the role must be assigned the `iam:CreateRole` action \(permission\)\.

       ```
       aws iam create-role --role-name myCustomNetworkingAmazonEKSClusterRole --assume-role-policy-document file://"eks-cluster-role-trust-policy.json"
       ```

    1. Attach the Amazon EKS managed policy named [https://console.aws.amazon.com/arn:aws:iam::aws:policy/AmazonEKSClusterPolicy](https://console.aws.amazon.com/arn:aws:iam::aws:policy/AmazonEKSClusterPolicy) to the role\.
-To attach an IAM policy to an [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html), the principal that is attaching the policy must be assigned one of the following IAM actions \(permissions\): `iam:AttachUserPolicy` or `iam:AttachRolePolicy`\.
+To attach an IAM policy to an [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html), the principal that is attaching the policy must be assigned one of the following IAM actions \(permissions\): `iam:AttachUserPolicy` or `iam:AttachRolePolicy`\.

       ```
       aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonEKSClusterPolicy --role-name myCustomNetworkingAmazonEKSClusterRole